capy-ui/documentation/docs/getting-started/installation.md

 # Installation

-This section will help you installing and being ready to use Capy on your computer, which is necessary before using it.
+This section will help you with installing and getting ready to use Capy on your computer.

 ## Use in a new project

 ### GitHub

-All you have to do is to go to the [zig-template repository](https://github.com/zenith391/capy-template) and click the green 'Use this template' button and then create your repository as you would usually do on GitHub.
+All you have to do is to go to the [zig-template repository](https://github.com/zenith391/capy-template) and click the green 'Use this template' button, which will allow you to create your repository as you would usually do on GitHub.

 ### Other git hosting provider